fernandocanizo/custom-made-localization/README.md

 - I'm having issues with deep object access, I have correctly configured `keySeparator` to be a dot ("."), and still I cannot access something like `t("deep.object.translation")`.

-- If something bad happens with a single translation file, the whole translations break, even if they come from other files.
+- If something bad happens with a single translation file, the whole translations breaks, even if they come from other files.

-- I don't really like to write JSON files, I believe translations could perfectly live in JS/TS files and be imported leveraging Javascript module system, which avoid a great deal of library code to resolve and load translation files.
+- I don't really like to write JSON files, I believe translations could perfectly live in JS/TS files and be imported leveraging Javascript module system, which avoids a great deal of library code to resolve and load translation files.
 Furthermore: being a file where code can be executed, things like pluralization could be solved there.

 - There's an `i18next` configuration parameter that allows to map regionalized localization strings to the proper language:
 ```js